U.S. Virgin Islands

 Things to Do

 A great deal of the islands are designated as a national, providing visitors with many opportunities to see nature is all its glory.
 The National Park on St. John is home to several hiking trails, all of which are quite short.
-You can take part in pretty much any type of water sport you want to do in the Caribbean, including snorkeling, diving, fishing, windsurfing, kayaking, water skiing and sailing.
+You can take part in pretty much any type of water sport you want to do in the Caribbean, including snorkeling & diving, fishing, windsurfing, kayaking, water skiing and sailing.
 Golf is hugely popular on the islands, and believe it or not you can find world class tennis on St. John.
 On St. Croix, you can check out Buck Island Reef, Cramer Park and the Cruzan Rum Distillery.
 Visitors to St. Thomas can enjoy Magens Bay Beach and Paradise Point.
 Shoppers will enjoy the various duty free shops found throughout the islands.